AstarNetwork/astar-docs/docs/learn/governance/index.md

 ## Quick Overview

-To avoid duplicating the official [official Polkadot Gov v1 documentation](https://wiki.polkadot.network/docs/learn/learn-governance), here is a quick overview of the governance system in `Astar`.
+To avoid duplicating the [official Polkadot Gov v1 documentation](https://wiki.polkadot.network/docs/learn/learn-governance), here is a quick overview of the governance system in `Astar`.

 * Before a proposal can be made, a _preimage_ of the call must be submitted on-chain.
 For the sake of simplicity we can think of this as the proposal logic the submitter wants to execute (e.g. upgrade the runtime, transfer funds, etc.).

-* Public proposal can be made by any native token holder, and can be endorsed by other token holders.
+* Public proposals can be made by any native token holder, and can be endorsed by other token holders.
 More than one proposal can exist at the same time.
-* External proposal can be made by the `Main Council`.
+* External proposals can be made by the `Main Council`.
 Only one external proposal can exist at a time.
 * At the end of each `Launch Period`, either the most endorsed public proposal or the external proposal will be upgraded into a referendum (2 _tracks_).
   * Every `Launch Period` will have an alternating _round_ (1st round is for public proposals, 2nd round is for external proposals).
   * In case no eligible proposal exists for the given round's track preference, the other track will be used instead if a proposal exists.